jhausserlab/HiFiAlignmentTool/README.md

 2. Take one czi file and reassemble the image
 3. Save the dimensions of the image in a txt file called "images_shape.txt" in the "destination" folder
 4. Save the reassembled image in ome.tif in the "destination" folder
-5. Restart from step 2 for the next czi file.
+5. Restart from step 2 for the next czi file
+6. This is also done with the background czi file if the argument is provided

 **IMAGE REGISTRATION**

-0. If no reassembling done, load each image and save the dimensions in a txt file.
+0. If no reassembling done, load each image and save the dimensions in a txt file
 1. Load the first image in the csv list which will be used as the reference
-2. Extract reference channel which is used for alignment using the CSV file.
+2. Extract reference channel which is used for alignment using the CSV file
 3. Delete other channels
 4. Load the next image i and extract reference channel used to align (delete other channels)
 5. Pad images if needed